Mansions (band): Departure from Doghouse and Dig Up The Dead (2010-2011)

 After the release of New Best Friends, the band parted ways with Doghouse Records.
 In an interview with Alternative Press, Browder concedes that "there was kind of a slow year while we were getting off of Doghouse.
 And even that first self-titled EP had more of a push than [New Best Friends] did, so it's kind of weird that more people have heard that EP than have heard that last album, probably."
 When the album was released, it received generally favorable reviews.

 The band began demoing their second album in the early winter of 2009 through the early spring of 2010 in Winston-Salem, North Carolina.
 In April 2010, ten days were spent recording the majority of the record in Browder's parent's home in Louisville, Kentucky.
 Dig Up The Dead, Mansions' sophomore album, is the result of these sessions.
 The album was entirely self-produced, recorded, and mixed.
 The record was co-released by King Bones Recordings and Burning House Records.
 In an issue of Alternative Press, Browder stated that "if [the album] wasn't any good, then it probably just wouldn't even come out and no one would hear it."
 When the album was released, it received generally favorable reviews.

-Recent (2011-2012)
+2011-2012

-Recently, Mansions recorded a new song for a split 7-inch record with John Nolan of the band Taking Back Sunday.
+Mansions recorded a new song for a split 7-inch record with John Nolan of the band Taking Back Sunday.

 Mansions also joined Taking Back Sunday on the ten-year anniversary of their debut album Tell All Your Friends.